• OVERVIEW •

 - Gabby Pahinui’s musical life: see a brief overview in my Altered-Tuned Artists article, and read a RootsWorld interview with Gabby’s son Cyril and fellow master Ledward Kaapana (“Cyril…recalls his younger days on Oahu: ‘The families used to get together, backyard jam and party!
 Invite family and friends and start creating music’.
 In this way, the youngsters could look on, and listen to the old hands, and learn almost by osmosis…”)

-- Mauna Loa & more flamin’ mountains: start with soaring footage from National Geographic, and a rundown of other local volcanoes – and, since we’re examining the origin of Hawaiian tunings, why not check out Scientific American‘s explanation of how Hawaii itself came to be? (n.b. also see Fuji tuning)
+- Mauna Loa & more flamin’ mountains: see Mauna Loa closer-up with soaring footage from National Geographic, and also check out a rundown of other local volcanoes – plus, since we’ve been examining the origins of Hawaiian tunings, why not check out Scientific American‘s explanation of how Hawaii itself came to be? (n.b. also see Fuji tuning)

 Menu of Tunings (100+) • Altered-tuned artists • Divine Indian drones • Global instrument tunings • Joni Mitchell’s stringed canvas • Alpha-melodic word games • James Taylor’s ‘stretched’ puzzle • Double-siding: capo-harp hacks • Tales & quotes • Megatable: analytics • Glossary: tuning terms • Feedback